Department Core Values

-The department maintains two high performance computing clusters.
-The first is an IBM 1350 blade center high performance computing (HPC) cluster with 27 computing nodes.
-The total of the nodes provides 272 CPU cores, with 648 GB of distributed memory and 16 TB of scratch storage.
-The IBM blade center is used for distributed computing such as reference sequence alignment and BLAST searches.
-The second cluster is a ScaleMP vSMP high performance cluster with 10 HP ProLiant DL385 G7 servers.
-The ScaleMP vSMP provides a total of 120 CPU cores and 2 TB aggregative memory.
-The ScaleMP vSMP provides an environment for large-memory computing applications such as de novo assembly and gene regulatory network prediction.
+The second HPC is an IBM 1350 blade center with 27 computing nodes, providing 272 CPU cores, with 648 GB of distributed memory and 16 TB of scratch storage.
+It is primarily used for distributed computing such as reference sequence alignment and BLAST searches.
+The third cluster, ScaleMP vSMP, has 10 HP ProLiant DL385 G7 servers.
+The ScaleMP provides a total of 120 CPU cores and 2 TB aggregative memory.
+The ScaleMP provides an environment for large-memory computing applications such as de novo assembly and gene regulatory network prediction.

 Virtual Server Environment

 Built in 2006, the Administration Building houses the data center for computing services and activities.
-The data center contains 2,025 square feet of usable floor space, and we currently have a total of 20 data cabinets that contain 42u each for a total of 840u of total rack space.
+The data center contains 2,025 square feet of usable floor space, and there is currently a total of 20 data cabinets that contain 42u each for a total of 840u of total rack space.
 The data center also contains redundant cooling and power systems.
 Critical systems are also connected to our 160 kVA UPS system for extended power outages.

 The department manages a total of 216 TB of high availability usable storage.
 The storage environment is built upon two Netapp 3240 storage controllers (seven-mode cluster) and provides 143 TB of usable storage.
-Additionally, one Netapp 3240 is maintained at a remote location for backup and disaster recovery, and provides 73 TB of usable storage.
+Additionally, one Netapp 3240 is maintained at a remote location for backup and disaster recovery and provides 73 TB of usable storage.
 Core networking is built upon one Cisco 6509-E platform providing 192 1GigE and 32 10GigE ports.